ThePrimeagen/refactoring.nvim/README.md

 ```

 The ` ` (space) at the end of some mappings is intentional because those
-mappings expect an additional argument (All of this mappings leave the user in
+mappings expect an additional argument (all of these mappings leave the user in
 command mode to utilize the preview command feature).

 #### Lua API <a name="config-refactoring-direct"></a>